C. P. Joshi: Political career

-Cricket Administration
+Cricket administration

-Dr. C.P.
 Joshi has also dabbled in cricket administration.
 He is a two-time president of Rajasthan Cricket Association (RCA).
 In 2009, he contested against former IPL commissioner Lalit Modi and became the president of RCA for the first time.
 Again in 2017, he defeated Lalit Modi's son Ruchir Modi and became RCA president for the second time.
 Vaibhav Gehlot, son of Rajasthan chief minister Ashok Gehlot, succeeded C.P.
 Joshi as the president of RCA in October 2019.
 The newly elected executive committee appointed Joshi as the 'chief patron' of Rajasthan Cricket Association and president Vaibhav Gehlot said he will work under the guidance of Joshi.